Causal Representation Learning from Network Data

 \section{Model: \name}

-We propose a novel model, \name, for end-to-end discovery of latent causal graphs from heterogeneous network data and improved prediction of intervention effects on the observed system.
-Here, we describe the VAE framework for causal learning, the graph-aware encoder, the causal decoder, and the learning objective.
-The complete architecture of \name is illustrated in Figure~\ref{fig:model}.
+\jifan{We propose \name\footnote{Code is available at \href{https://github.com/michellemli/GraCE-VAE}{github.com/michellemli/GraCE-VAE}}, a model that couples a GNN-based encoder with an SCM-based causal decoder for end-to-end discovery of latent causal graphs from heterogeneous network data and for prediction of intervention effects on the observed system.
+The key design is an encoder--decoder split: the biological network structure guides amortized inference, while the latent SCM decoder and the intervention encoder remain responsible for the learned causal generator.} Here, we describe \name's VAE framework for causal learning, \name's graph-aware encoder, \name's causal decoder, and the learning objective (Figure~\ref{fig:model}).